AkashParit/AkashParit/README.md

 ---

-📊 **Finance Projects I'm Working On**
+📊 **Finance Projects**
 - **KPI Dashboard for a Retail Business**
   Visualizing sales, margins, and operational KPIs using Power BI

+- **Build a Dynamic 5-Year Financial Model in Excel with Scenario Analysis (Step-by-Step Guide)**

 ---